melinda-z/CI-MS3-Tutti-Fruitti/README.md

 - Help and support from fellow students in the Slack community.

 - Tutor support and student care team.

-- My boyfriend Kevin Hurley's support and help with testing and encouragement.

 Should you have any queries please reach me on melinda_hongye@yahoo.com